lontten/wails-vite-react-ts/README.md

 ## Live Development

 To run in live development mode, run `wails dev` in the project directory.
 In another terminal, go into the `frontend` directory and run `npm run dev`.
-Navigate to http://localhost:34115 in your browser to connect to your application.
+The frontend dev server will run on http://localhost:34115.
+Connect to this in your browser and connect to your application.

 ## Building

-To build this project in debug mode, use `wails build`.
-For production, use `wails build -production`.
+To build a redistributable, production mode package, use `wails build`.
-To generate a platform native package, add the `-package` flag.

 ## Known Issues